Kaiutzi21/Tekken8Movesets/t8_KING_DLC/Documentary.md

 **All changes, cancels, new stuff listed and commented**

+King Design Philosophy – “DLC / Boss Mode”
+This version was deliberately designed to be exaggerated, as if he was an overpowered DLC Character or as a “boss character”.
+Moves received massive upgrades in damage, visuals, and presence – whether through new cancels, unbreakable grabs or other properties.
+The mechanics are not aimed at balance, but at fun, showmanship, and pure explosiveness.
+This moveset serves as a declaration of love for his identity.

 ## ws.2,2
 	- Strong aerial tailspins airborne opponents
 	- sped up the transition to JGSp